How is concrete made?

 Just as you can avoid baking mishaps by simply buying a prebaked pie, you can also purchase various sizes and shapes of precast slabs directly from the concrete plant.
 Sorry, mobsters -- they're typically not available in boot size.

-Explore the links below to learn even more about home and garden projects.
+Explore the links on the next page to learn even more about home and garden projects.

 Related HowStuffWorks Articles